effiemincer/database_mini_proj/README.md

 # Stage 3

-## Multi Table Queries:
+## Multi-Table Queries:

-## These are the 3 queries that were ran they can be found at [QueriesMultiTable.sql](https://github.com/effiemincer/database_mini_proj/blob/main/QueriesMultiTable.sql).
+The code for the 3 queries below can be found at [QueriesMultiTable.sql](https://github.com/effiemincer/database_mini_proj/blob/main/QueriesMultiTable.sql).

 ### **1. Retrieve Top 5 Readers with the Most Unreturned Books in the Last 30 Days**
 This query identifies readers with the highest number of books that remain unreturned, borrowed within the past 30 days.
 It uses joins across the `Readers`, `BooksOnLoan`, and `BooksReturned` tables to track overdue books.
 This information helps the library staff prioritize overdue notifications and manage book circulation more efficiently.